sshaper/Android251_public/ScottsExamples/TestStuff/README.txt

 FirstFragment.java
 SecondFragment.java

-BlankActivity36NavGraph
+BasicActivity36NavGraph
-Here I used the 3.6 blank activity which includes the navgraph and some starting fragments.
+Here I used the 3.6 basic activity which includes the navgraph and some starting fragments.
 I added the safeargs and passed a string.
 Very easy.

 RecycleViewFragment